IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 The convention is to use `major.minor.patch`, such as `1.3.5`.
 The default tag if you don't specify one is `latest`.

-Run the commands to tag the latest `app` image for different versions:
+Let's assume that the first version we will build for our environment is 1.3.5.
+(The earlier versions are built in a different environment.)
+Run the commands to tag the latest `app` image for our first version:

  ```
  docker tag app app:1